• Home

 1. Find your high-value verticals

-First things first: choose the verticals you want to target.
+First things first: choose the marketing verticals you want to target.
 Velocity points out some good questions to ask yourself in the process:

 • How important is this market or niche to my business?
 Make sure your vertical relates to your product and business mission—don't verticalize for verticalization's sake.